guardaco/zcash-SPV/README.md

 Method ```createTransaction_taddr()``` has a field ```expiryHeight```.
 From 0 to 499999999 (inclusive).
 By default is 0 (no limit).
 Or use constant ```EXPIRY_HEIGHT_NO_LIMIT```.

+## Sapling
+New v4 transparent transactions are supported.

 Now the library supports only v3 transactions (https://github.com/zcash/zips/blob/master/zip-0202.rst#transaction-format-version-3)

 ## License